 Who Organizes Rallies?
 What Types Are There?

-Rally America and the National Auto Sport Association (NASA) sanction and insure the majority of performance rallies in the United States.
-The California Rally Series (CRS) has regional championships in various classes and includes events organized by both of these bodies.
+National Auto Sport Association (NASA), Rally America and the United States Auto Club (USAC) are the sanctioning and insuring bodies for the majority of performance rallies in the United States.
+The California Rally Series (CRS) has regional championships in various classes and includes events organized by these bodies.

 What Are The Championships?

-At the national level there are events located across the country, from snowy Michigan terrain to Southwest desert foothills, and on forest roads from Maine to Washington State.
-The Rally America Championship series encompasses six events.
-NASA sanctions the United States Rally Championship (USRC) which is comprised of six events in two Divisions, Atlantic and Pacific.
+At the national level there are events located across the country, from snowy Michigan terrain to Southwest desert foothills, and on forest roads from Maine to Oregon.
+The Rally America Championship series encompasses national events.
+NASA sanctions the NASA National Rally Championship (NNRC) which is comprised of two Divisions, Atlantic and Pacific.

-The Sports Car Club of America (SCCA) has both national and divisional level rallycrosses culminating in an annual RallyCross National Championship event.
+The Sports Car Club of America (SCCA) sanctions both national and divisional level rallycrosses culminating in its annual RallyCross National Championship event.

-The California Rally Series, formed in 1975, has four types of regional championships based on events in or near California.
-The “CRS Rally Championship” consists of pure stage rally events, for fully prepared cars.
-The “CRS Rallysprint Championship” (held in years where there are enough rallysprints) consists of rallysprint events, also for fully prepared cars.
-The “CRS Rallycross Championships” include rallycross events only, for both prepared and street vehicles.
-Many rallies now include competition for street legal motorcycles with points earned toward the "CRS Moto Championship."
+The California Rally Series, formed in 1975, has three types of regional-level championships based on events in or near California.
+The "CRS Rally Championship" consists of pure stage rally events, for fully prepared cars.
+The "CRS Rallysprint Championship" (held in years where there are enough rallysprints) consists of rallysprint events, also for fully prepared cars.
+The "CRS Rallycross Championships" include rallycross events only, for both rally prepared and street vehicles.

 What Vehicles Run?
 In What Classes?

-For stage rallies and most rallysprints, vehicles (including motorcycles) must be street-licensed, and meet certain minimum liability insurance limits.
+For stage rallies and most rallysprints, vehicles must be street-licensed, and meet certain minimum liability insurance limits.
 A wide variety of cars and trucks compete, although sports sedans tend to dominate.

-Rally America recognizes eight classes.
-In the three “production” classes, vehicles conform very closely to stock specifications.
-Production Class cars are typically two-wheel drive.
-Production GT and Super Production cars are usually turbocharged and four-wheel drive, but the latter class allows certain modifications.
-In contrast, the four “open” classes allow extensive modifications.
+Rally America recognizes six classes.
+B-Spec Class cars are specific two-wheel drive (normally aspirated) models and conform very closely to stock specifications.
+Super Production cars are turbocharged and four-wheel drive, but allow certain modifications.
+In contrast, the four "open" classes allow extensive modifications.
 There are two open classes for two-wheel drive: Group 2, for smaller engines (normally aspirated), and Group 5, for bigger engines up to 5100 cc adjusted displacement.
+Open Light is a class for normally aspirated four-wheel drive cars.
 The fastest class is Open Class, where turbocharged four-wheel drive cars predominate (5100 cc limit).
-Open Light is a regional class for normally aspirated four-wheel drive cars.
-The Historic class is for vintage rally cars.

-California Rally Series classes overlap with the classes above since CRS points are earned at events sanctioned by both Rally America and NASA.
-However, there are some important differences, especially in the "stock" classes.
-The three open classes in CRS (CRS-2, CRS-5, and Open 4WD) have few limitations and are similar to the open classes in Rally America and NASA rules.
+California Rally Series classes overlap with the classes above since CRS points are earned at events sanctioned by both USAC and NASA.
+However, there are some important differences, especially in the "stock" class.
+The three "open" classes in CRS (CRS Open, CRS-2 and CRS Open Lite) have few limitations and are similar to the open classes inthe RA and NASA rules.

-In the CRS Rallycross Championship, four Modified car classes (4WD and 2WD, with and without rally tires) are recognized .
-In addition there are two unique street car classes, for cars without performance modifications that, in addition, are not running rally, snow, or light truck tires.
-These classes are Street Stock 4WD and Street Stock 2WD.
-Some Rallycross events also add "custom" classes based on the local entry.
+In the CRS Rallycross Championship, two Rally car classes (4WD and 2WD, with rally tires) are recognized.
+In addition there are two "stock" car classes, for cars with limited performance modifications that, in addition, are not running rally tires.
+These classes are Stock 4wd and Stock 2wd.
+Some rallycross events may also add "custom" classes based on the local entry.